yangsu01/funance_blog/blogs/05-portfolio-theory-intro/portfolio-theory-intro.md

 - The `Risk` of a stock is defined as the historical annualized standard deviation, $\sigma$.
 - The `Returns` of the stock is defined as the historical annualized returns, $\mu$

 In this post, we will look at the underlying theory.
-For simplicity, I will be using made up values for hypothetical assets.
-In the next post (yes, I'm doing a 2 part blog again...), I will then use what we learned in this post and apply to real world data.
+For simplicity, I will be using made-up values for hypothetical assets.
+In the next post (yes, I'm doing a 2 part blog again...), I will then use what we learned in this post and apply it to real-world data.

 ## 2 Portfolio of Two Assets